mo-rjr/some-words/devoxx2022/knative.md

 But we write tons and tons of config in AWS-bespoke yml.
-All AWS things are better when they use Open-Source standards, so even if we never take anything off AWS it would still be better to use OS tooling.
+All AWS things are better when they use Open-Source standards, so even if we never take anything off AWS it would still be better to use OS definitions.
 Plus it would be more comfortable if our infrastructure-as-code code was not so closely tailored to the platform on which it is deployed -- that doesn't feel like the best separation of concerns.